 On February 2, 2005, the Predecessor Company entered into a five-year employment agreement with José Maria Alapont, effective March 23, 2005, whereby Mr. Alapont was appointed as the Predecessor Company's president and chief executive officer.
 In connection with this agreement, the Plan Proponents agreed to amend the Plan to provide that the reorganized Federal-Mogul would grant to Mr. Alapont stock options equal to at least 4% of the value of the Successor Company at the reorganization date (the "Employment Agreement Options").
-The Employment Agreement Options vest ratably over the life of the employment agreement effective date.
-For purposes of estimating fair value, the Employment Agreement Options were deemed to expire on December 27, 2014.
+The Employment Agreement Options vest ratably over the life of the employment agreement, such that one-fifth of the Employment Agreement Options will vest on each anniversary of the employment agreement effective date.
+For purposes of estimating fair value, the Employment Agreement Options were deemed to expire on December 27, 2014